rbrich/xcikit/README.md

 Technologies:

-- C++17 as main programming language
+- C++20 as main programming language
 - CMake as build system
 - Conan as dependency manager

 Tested compilers:

-- GCC 8.3 (Debian Buster)
+- GCC 10 (Debian 11 Bullseye)
-- AppleClang 11 (Travis CI)
+- Clang 10 (MacOS via Homebrew)

-Any Unix-like OS with C++17 compliant compiler should work.
+Any Unix-like OS with C++20 compliant compiler should work.
 There is no direct Windows support, but it's possible that the project will compile with some layer of Unix compatibility, e.g. WSL.
+Some of the libraries already compile natively, see [Porting to Windows](#porting-to-windows).

 Contents of the libraries
 -------------------------